Myat-Thiha/SQL-Database-Management/README.md

 ## Credits

-This SQL-like data structure program was developed by [Myat-Thiha].
+This project was developed by [Myat-Thiha].
 Credits to Google Test for testing support.

 ---